ctorrez/todo_app/README.md

 # TODO App using python
-This is a TODO build using python, and following Maltilayer App Architecture
+This is a TODO build using python, and following Multilayer App Architecture

 ## Install the requirements:
 pip install -r requirements.txt